pat-s/2019-feature-selection/docs/00-manuscripts/ieee/reviews/reviewer4.md

 > - Fig.2: This figure is really small, perhaps you can enlarge it a bit, at least for a subset of one of the sites

 Thanks for noticing.
-The figure now spans across the full pagewidth.
+We modified the figure to now span across the full page width.
 In addition, some UI improvements were applied to the figure.

 > - III.B / 1) Filter methods: large parts of the text are general information on filters and no method – you should move it to the introduction section